 How to Prevent Pulling and Tugging While Shaving

-If you are an individual who shaves regularly, particularly with a multi-bladed cartridge, then you may know the inherent facial hair is pulling and tugging with your shaving routine.
+If you are an individual who shaves regularly, particularly with a multi-bladed cartridge, you may know the inherent facial hair is pulling and tugging with your shaving routine.

 Why Does my Razor Pull and Tug